-There are stations available for CWD sampling in portions of the management zone as well as other portions of the state.
+There are stations available for CWD sampling in portions of the southern part of the state as well as other portions of the state.

-Reminder: All deer killed must be registered in the unit of kill or in an adjoining unit.
-Deer killed in the CWD management zone must be registered in the unit of kill or in an adjoining unit within the CWD management zone.
-Deer killed during gun or muzzleloader seasons must be registered no later than 5:00 p.m. on the day after harvest.
-Deer killed during the archery season must be registered no later than 5:00 p.m. on the third day after the deer was killed or by 5:00 p.m. on the day after the season closes, whichever occurs first.
+All deer killed must be registered in the unit of kill or in an adjoining unit.
+All deer harvested by hunters during the November 9-day Gun Deer Season must be registered no later than 5:00 p.m. on the day after the last day of the season.
+During all other seasons, all harvested deer must be registered no later than 5:00 p.m. the day after the harvest.